By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 Is it okay to drink alcohol if I am trying to get pregnant?

-When a woman is trying to get pregnant, she might already be pregnant and not know it for up to 4 to 6 weeks.
-This means that if she is drinking alcohol, she is also exposing her fetus to all the alcohol-related risks.
-A woman also is at risk for other adverse reproductive outcomes such as miscarriage.
-The best advice is to stop drinking when you start trying to get pregnant.
+No, it is not okay to drink alcohol while trying to get pregnant.
+When someone is trying to get pregnant, they might already be pregnant and not know it for up to 4 to 6 weeks.
+This means that if they are drinking alcohol, they are also exposing their fetus to all the alcohol-related risks.
+They are also raising the risk for other adverse reproductive outcomes such as miscarriage.
+So, the best advice is to stop drinking when you start trying to get pregnant.
+See

 Why should I worry about alcohol use if I am not pregnant and not trying to get pregnant?

-Alcohol passes through your milk to your baby, so it’s best to avoid habitual use while breastfeeding.
-And while drinking beer does not increase your milk supply, as urban myth suggests, consuming alcohol of any kind may decrease the amount of milk your baby drinks.
+limit alcohol consumption while providing breast milk to your baby because alcohol can pass through your milk to your baby.
+Remember, brain development continues after birth and occurs throughout childhood.
+Drinking beer does not increase your milk supply, as urban myth suggests.
+In fact, consuming alcohol of any kind may decrease the amount of milk your baby drinks.
 Alcohol can change the taste of your milk, and this may be objectionable to some babies.

-If you choose to have an alcoholic drink, it’s best to do so just after you nurse or express milk rather than before, and allow at least 2 hours per drink before your next breastfeeding or pumping session.
+If you are going to have an alcohol containing beverage, it is best to do so just after you nurse or pump milk rather than before.
+Breastfeeding or pumping breast milk is ok 4 hours after your last drink.
 That way, your body will have as much time as possible to rid itself of the alcohol before the next feeding and less will reach your infant.

-There are concerns about long-term, repeated exposures of infants to alcohol via the mother’s milk, so moderation is definitely advised.
-Chronic consumption of alcohol may also reduce milk production.
+There are concerns about long-term, repeated exposures of infants to alcohol via breast milk, so moderation is advised.
+Frequent consumption of alcohol may also reduce milk production.